Policies and Procedures

 Government Issued Policies and Guidance

-Department for Children, Schools and Families (DCSF) Policies
+Department for Education Policies

 - Safeguarding Children from Witchcraft or Other Spiritual Beliefs